scverse/scvi-tools/docs/user_guide/models/cytovi.md

 See the {doc}`/user_guide/background/transfer_learning` guide for more information.

 ### Label-free differential abundance
-CytoVI supports label-free differential abundance estimation to detect shifts in cellular composition across sample-level covariates (e.g., disease vs. control), as described in [^ref3].
+CytoVI supports label-free differential abundance estimation via {func}`~scvi.external.CYTOVI.differential_abundance` to detect shifts in cellular composition across sample-level covariates (e.g., disease vs. control), as described in [^ref3].

 This method:
 - Aggregates the approximate posterior distributions $q(z \mid x_n)$ across all cells within each sample to obtain a sample-level latent density.